o-murphy/py-ballisticcalc/docs/contributing.md

-We'd love you to contribute to py_ballisticcalc!
+We'd love for you to contribute to py_ballisticcalc!

 ## Issues